 Convert virtually any audio file to MP3, WAV, OGG or WMA format with Media.io

-When you really need a text message to get your attention, the stock “bling”, “beep” or “boop” sound bytes used by most mobile phones to alert you of a new text message just won’t cut it.
+When you REALLY need a text message to get your attention, the stock “bling”, “beep” or “bloop” sound bytes used by most mobile phones just won’t cut it.
 Due to this, back in my Windows Mobile phone days, I would set the WakeupAlarm.WMA file as my text message audio notification when I was on-call.
-This is a really obnoxious and loud alarm clock sound byte, and that gets your attention when a new text message arrives.
+This is a really obnoxious and loud alarm clock sound byte, and that is sure to get your attention when a new text message arrives.

 When I moved over to Android, first with the T-mobile G1 and then with the Motorola Droid, I kept using this sound clip by copying the WakeupAlarm.WMA file over to my phone.
 And why not?
 It was a proven, effective, paging alert sound.

 Unfortunately, my Stand Operating Procedures (SOP) were thwarted once I upgraded to my Samsung Galaxy Nexus.
 Apparently Android 4.0 does not support WMA files, unlike previous versions of Android, which did so with no problems whatsoever.
 To continue using this sound file with Android 4.0, I had to convert it to a new format.

 Media.io is an online audio file conversion service that allows anyone to convert virtually any audio file to an MP3, WAV, OGG or WMA audio file, all for free.
 As of this posting, the site also has zero advertisements and a very clean interface (see above for a partial image of the webpage).

 I was able to quickly and easily convert my WMA file to MP3 format thanks to Media.io.
 There were no artifacts, distortions or any other problems found in the resulting MP3 file and I am now once again happily using the WakeupAlarm sound byte on my Android 4.0 smartphone.